 El Chiflón Zip Lines

 If you want to experience the zip lines you need to buy a ticket near the entrance to the park.
-The cost is 250 pesos per zip line or all three for 550 pesos.
+If you want to do just one zipline the costs are 150 pesos for the 300-metre option, 200 pesos for the 400-metre option and 250 pesos for the 600-metre zip line.
+Or, all three for 550 pesos.
 You can’t buy them at the zip line towers and there are no refunds either, so make your decision early and stick to it!

 I saw plenty of people enjoying the zip lines and they certainly seemed safe enough.
 Unlike certain other zip lines in Chiapas (*cough* El Arcotete!) that filled me with fear just at the sight of them!